 And just outside Dumfries…

-And when you’ve finished admiring the craftsmanship, just next door is The Abbey Cottage tea room, which has a cute patio garden and serves a mean afternoon tea with ingredients from its own garden and local producers.
+And when you’ve finished admiring the craftsmanship, just next door is The Abbey Cottage tea room.
+Take a seat in the cute patio garden and indulge in a mean afternoon tea with ingredients from tea room’s own garden and local producers.

 The Steamboat Inn